windweaver828/retrovidsaver/README.md

 Copy in any videos you would like to play, making sure the extensions are supported by your player of choice and are listed in your /etc/video-screensaver.cfg file, there is a decent small list of commonly supported extensions pre listed for you.

 * Manual starting and stopping of screensaver
-    - Use sudo start-video-screensaver to start
+    - Use sudo video-screensaver start or
-    - Use sudo stop-video-screensaver to stop
+    - Use sudo video-screensaver stop

 * To uninstall
     - Simply run uninstall.sh as root, or with sudo